SoftwareHeritage/swh-graph/docs/api.rst

     Performs a graph traversal and returns the leaves of the subgraph rooted at the specified source node.

-    :param string src: source node specified as a SWH PID
+    :param string src: source node specified as a SWHID

     :query string edges: edges types the traversal can follow; default to ``"*"``